 Sorry this is such a long page, but pumps are tricky.
 There is a lot you need to know.
 You can really mess up big time with a pump and an irrigation system if you do it wrong.
 So please be patient, read carefully, then reread it all again.
 Try working the examples, it helps the old brain to kick in!

 So-called “Sprinkler Pumps” and packaged pumps.
 Several retail hardware store chains sell what they call “sprinkler pumps”.
 They are also sold on a number of web sites and, of course, Ebay.
 At least one of them even calls their pump a “High Pressure Sprinkler Pump.”
 Sorry, but not by any stretch of the imagination!
 Typically these pumps do not provide enough water pressure for a standard sprinkler system, especially if you are on a hilly site or pumping from a water source that is more than 10 feet below the pump.
 (See the paragraph above for suggested pressures.)
 These pumps will operate small sprinkler heads on a level lot, using water from a shallow well.
-But few people outside of Florida have this situation.
+Few people outside of Florida have this situation.
 These pumps are really best suited for use as booster pumps.
 In general, they do not produce enough water pressure for automatic sprinkler systems.
 Also watch out for packaged pumps that say they are rated X GPM and X PSI on the box (insert any values for “X”.)
 Often these two performance figures are both the maximums possible for the pump, which may be accurate, but is also misleading.
 When a pump is operating at it’s maximum GPM, it will also be at the minimum PSI.
 There is an inverse relationship between the two values.
 With pumps (and this applies only to pumps) as the output pressure (PSI) goes up, the output flow (GPM) goes down.
 Often the figure they give you on the box is the maximum possible for each value.
 (Read the Pump Tutorial.)
-I guess what I am saying is “be very careful.”
+Just be very careful.
 Design your sprinkler system FIRST, then buy your pump!
 If your calculations say you will likely need a 1.5 HP pump, and you find a 1/2 HP pump at the store that says it will do the job, be very suspicious.
-But most of all do not put the cart before the horse!
-Way too many people are contacting me and saying “Jess, I’m so thrilled, I just got a great deal on a pump on Ebay!
-How do I design an irrigation system for it?”
-They are so excited!
-I hate having to pour cold water on their happiness.
-I keep wondering how many guys (it always seems to be guys) just bought that pump on Ebay– from the last guy I heard from!
-Maybe this is the same pump passing from one person to the next!

 Measuring Pump Output: